rdkcentral/rdkv-halif-wifi/docs/pages/halSpec.md

 ### Memory and Performance requirements

-This component is required to use minimal memory and CPU resources when the device is idle or in standby.
+This interface is required to not cause excessive memory and CPU utilization.

 ### Quality Control